mrc176/Habit-Tracker/README.md

 ## What Went Well

+Team- We chose to write code from scratch rather than pulling from GitHub and have made good progress so far.<br>
+We were able to separate who would do what in the project very early on.<br>
+Everyone is able to communicate effectively through our team Discord or Slack.<br>
+On several occasions everyone went an extra mile to stay on talking for a long time after the official class end period to finalize decisions on time-sensitive issues.<br>

-We did a good job of meeting together and deciding what we would work on.
+Charlie- We did a good job of meeting together and deciding what we would work on.
 Communication was very consistent.

 Temi- Nobody's attitudes clashed with the overall group.

+Martin-

+Caitlyn-

+Bridgett-

 ## What Could Be Improved